interstellar-hitchhiker/MASALA.github.io/README.md

 ## GitHub Pages Site

-You can view and interact with the MASALA: IBDP Exam Scheduler directly on our GitHub Pages site: [https://<your-username>.github.io/](https://<your-username>.github.io/)
+You can view and interact with the MASALA: IBDP Exam Scheduler directly here: https://interstellar-hitchhiker.github.io/MASALA/

 ## Installation